anupn18/readme_lifesight/docs/METHODOLOGIES/experiment/geo-experiments-1/geo-experiments-identifying-geos-and-requirements.md

 ***

-### How LifeSight Can Help
+### How Lifesight Can Help

-LifeSight’s expertise supports precise geo-selection tailored to your experiment and business goals.
-By analyzing MMM insights and regional market dynamics, LifeSight guides you in choosing the right geos for effective measurement and targeting, whether working with states, DMAs, or custom geo-sets.
+Lifesight’s expertise supports precise geo-selection tailored to your experiment and business goals.
+By analyzing MMM insights and regional market dynamics, Lifesight guides you in choosing the right geos for effective measurement and targeting, whether working with states, DMAs, or custom geo-sets.
 Our platform also offers support for geo-experiments across various countries, taking local media structures and market nuances into account.

-With LifeSight, you can set up efficient geo-experiments, minimize interference, and gain insights that empower better marketing decisions and higher ROI.
+With Lifesight, you can set up efficient geo-experiments, minimize interference, and gain insights that empower better marketing decisions and higher ROI.